Jumia/techblog/_posts/2020-02-01-software-testing-the-seven-truths-you-have-to-deal-with.md

 ## Introduction

-Humans developed software and they make it with a purpose.
+Humans develop software and they do it with a purpose.
 Software will do what it is programmed to do, through coding.
 However, with the increasing complexity of the systems developed, testing activities have become inevitable and an essential piece in software development.

 Testing is not a new activity, it is a creative and intellectual challenging task like code programming and they should walk side by side.